pesde-pkg/tooling/toolchainlib/README.md

 [`pesde/toolchainlib`] uses a logic inspired by [Rokit] to discover compatible artifacts on GitHub releases, downloads them locally, and executes them.
 [Rokit]'s discovery logic is dynamic, works for a majority of tools.
 The only requirement is that the tool has to have a GitHub release.
 See [this comment](https://github.com/pesde-pkg/tooling/blob/e17fd8c40948ab553e984fd9d154ba5394d0a532/toolchainlib/src/init.luau#L1-L8) for more details on the discovery logic.

 When consumed from within a binary pesde package, pesde creates global linker scripts within `~/.pesde/bin` which can be invoked when the package is installed in the workspace.
-These scripts can called from the command line like regular commands, enabling you to run your favorite tooling, while having them be managed entirely by pesde.
+These scripts can be called from the command line like regular commands, enabling you to run your favorite tooling, while having them be managed entirely by pesde.

 # License